AIRe-Platform/aire-services/README.md

 Open the solution in VS Code (recommended, works on Windows/Linux/macOS).
 You may also use Visual Studio on macOS and Windows.

-Install the recommended extensions.
+On VS Code: Install the recommended extensions.
+Make sure the storage emulator (Azurite) is running all services.

 Configure `local.settings.json` as instructed.

 Hit F5 and you should be good to go.